georgevreilly/georgevreilly.github.io/content/drafts-drafts-drafts/WordleFinder.rst

 `multi-attribute enumeration`_ and `regex conjunctions`_;
 found and fixed several bugs with repeated letters, greatly refining my understanding of the nuances;
+added a means to explain ineligibility;
 and realized that I could optimize the mask.

 The full code can be found in my `wordle repository`_.

 .. -------------------------------------------------------------_
 ..
-Sticking the stylesheet at the end out of the way
+Sticking the Wordle stylesheet at the end out of the way

 .. raw:: html